klusta-team/spikedetekt/README.md

     python spikedetekt/scripts/detektspikes.py myexperiment.params

-See below how to configure your parameter file, myexperiment.params.
+See below on how to configure your parameter file, myexperiment.params according to the specifics of your experimental setup.